fshowalter/franksmovielog.com-v1/content/reviews/0157-hellbound-hellraiser-ii-1988.md

 I enjoyed the performances, particularly Cranham's turn in a prototype of David Cronenberg's role in Clive Barker's next picture, <span data-imdb-id="tt0100260">_Nightbreed_</span>.
 Clare Higgins plays stepmother Julia with relish, and Doug Bradley still chills as Pinhead.

 But coming just a year after the prior film, the production feels rushed.
 The visual effects, so effective in the first film, prove uneven here.
 Ditto the subtext and black humor.
-And the disjointed ending's out-of-left-field twist had me laughing.
+And the disjointed ending's more-bonkers-than-the-giant-penis twist had me laughing.
 Methinks budget and time constraints compromised Barker's story.

 While it's not a good film, it's not a train wreck either.
 I can appreciate the potential enough to warrant investigating its production.
 The Arrow Blu-ray includes two commentaries and a making-of documentary.
 Perhaps they'll shed some light on the original vision and what went wrong...